vict0rsch/_vict0rsch.github.io/_posts/2018-01-30-mac-terminal-shell-power-user.md

 <script src="https://asciinema.org/a/nOuUy9LWuWYp739nVTnzNisbh.js" id="asciicast-nOuUy9LWuWYp739nVTnzNisbh" async data-theme='monokai' speed='2'></script>

+### IDE

+I use [Visual Code](https://code.visualstudio.com) as it is pretty complete yet lightweight. `git` source control is very well embedded in the editor, there are plenty of extensions and everything is customizable.
+I know also a lot of people using [Pycharm](https://www.jetbrains.com/pycharm/).

+I also use Visual Code for Web Development (React, Markdown for this blog, Flask).

 ## Tmux

 Tmux is a way to run proccesses which do not depend on your shell being active.
 So if you close the terminal, the process will continue.
 If you work remotely and the SSH connection is broken the remote process will not stop.
 Then you just need to grab it back!